Jennifer Templeton, Biology

 First Year Preceptorial introduces students to liberal learning through a diverse selection of topics taught by professors from nearly all academic programs.
 These topics allow students to examine classic, existential questions in a broad, engaging, real-world context that transcends disciplinary boundaries.
 What does it mean to be human?
 Does death deprive life of all meaning?
 What is happiness and how can we achieve it?
 How do we put down roots in today's world?

 We will explore these and many other diverse questions through reading, writing and discussion.
-Classes meet Mondays, Wednesdays and Fridays in discussion sections of 15-16 students led by a Knox professor.
-In addition, Tuesday afternoons are set aside for Writing workshops, films and other activities.
-Some sections will have an advanced student as a co-leader; upper-class students are invited to apply to work with FP faculty as co-leaders (PREC 300).
+Classes meet Mondays, Wednesdays and Fridays in discussion sections of 17-18 students led by a Knox professor.
+In addition, Tuesday afternoons or other evening time slots are set aside for Writing workshops, films and other activities.
+Some sections will have an advanced student as a co-leader; upper-class students are invited to apply to work with FP faculty as co-leaders (PREC 248 or 348).
 Co-leaders will generally be called upon to help facilitate class discussion and work with the first year students on their writing assignments.
 Application should be made to the FP Director.